th3terrorist/website/web/posts/quadtrees.md

 - Getting started with **macroquad**
     - [https://macroquad.rs/](https://macroquad.rs/)
     - [https://macroquad.rs/docs/](https://macroquad.rs/docs)
-- **NOTE**: All the code I'll reference thoughout this overview references the demo implementation you can find [here](https://github.com/rhighs/quadtree-demo)
+- **NOTE**: All the code I'll reference throughout this overview references the demo implementation you can find [here](https://github.com/rhighs/quadtree-demo)

 The heart of this system is the `QuadNode` struct, which simply represents a node in our quadtree: